dustywhite7/Econ8310/SlidesCode/Patsy.md

 We can transform variables using the `I()` syntax inside of the regression equation.
 We then use any numeric transformation that we choose to impose on our data.

-In this case, we logged our dependent variable, `LWAGE`, and squared the `EXP` term.
+In this case we logged our dependent variable, `LWAGE`, and squared the `EXP` term.

 ---